FirelyTeam/firely-docs/vonk/deployment/docker.rst

 * Furthermore we have to tell Docker which IP address the host uses.
 This is done on line 24.
   In this case the host (named my_host) uses IP address 192.0.2.1.
 Change this to the appropriate address.

-After saving your settings, make sure your Firely Server license file is named ``vonk-trial-license.json`` and is residing in your working directory
+After saving your settings, make sure your Firely Server license file is named ``firelyserver-trial-license.json`` and is residing in your working directory
 (see :ref:`getting_started_docker` on how to obtain the license), **not** in a subdirectory named ``license`` (that is an internal directory inside the container).
-Or use the name of your license file instead of ``vonk-trial-license`` in the text above.
+Or use the name of your license file instead of ``firelyserver-trial-license`` in the text above.

 You can run the Firely Server container as follows: |br|
 ``> docker-compose -f docker-compose.mssqlserver_host.yml up -d``